theprakashkumar/parco/README.md

 -   Add loading animation in setting button while user is getting updated and show toast when user get updated.

 -   After posting clear the form.

+-   Refactor other component which uses `useImage` so that we don't need to have conditional in the the hook.

+-   Change the send icon to button in `NewPost` component.